pusher/pusher-http-api-reference/README.md

 ## Building the Docs

 The docs are built using a simple make command.
-The `MakeFile` first creates images for the diagrams defined in `README.adoc` and then generates the HTML document using [Asciidoctor](http://asciidoctor.org/).
+The `MakeFile` generates the HTML document using [Asciidoctor](http://asciidoctor.org/).

 From the working directory execute: